bpda-research-division/neighborhood-change/ABOUT.md

 The app also uses [simple features objects](https://r-spatial.github.io/sf/articles/sf1.html), which are basically just data frames with an additional geometry column that stores the spatial properties of each feature.
 Simple features objects allow spatial data to be displayed on a map.

-pull_data creates four data frames for each topic based on a given csv:
+pull_data creates four data frames for each topic based on a given csv: (this is out of date - pull_data most of the time just includes the sb df in the rds - other dfs only included if they are overrides)

 | name | alias | required fields | fields which uniquely identify each row | type of R object | where it's used |
 | -------- | --------- | --------- | ---------- | ---------- | -------- |